The Intersectionality Learning College Ltd · City & Guilds Approved Centre

 learning space.

-The TILC Strategic Learning Portal provides registered learners and commissioning organisations with exclusive access to programme content, resources, and framework materials.
+The TILC Strategic Learning Portal provides registered professionals and commissioning organisations with exclusive access to programme content, resources, and framework materials.
 An access code is required.

 🔒